-Most eye infections can be cleared up with eye drops and medications.
+Most eye infections can be cleared up with eye drops, like Baytril otic and Prednisolone Acetate, and medications.
 You may have to wipe your pet’s face clean of discharge, and put your pet in a cone collar to prevent them from scratching or further irritating the eye.
 In some cases, when the root cause of the infection is a malformed eyelid or a protruding tear duct, surgery may be required to correct the issue.

 Eye infections can differ greatly in their seriousness and duration, so if your pet is showing symptoms of eye trouble for more than 48 hours, contact your veterinarian for testing.

 Glaucoma in Cats and Dogs